 IRC Survivor of Torture Program - Seattle

-Any referral can be sent to Pauline Khoury, SOT Program Coordinator at [email protected].
+Any referral can be sent to Josseline Ladjo, SOT Program Coordinator at [email protected].
 She will create an online referral form and will share with partners.
+She can also be reached at (425)326-6568.

 IRC in Seattle (IRC-Sea) will partner with Harborview Medical Center (HMC) and Northwest Immigrant Rights Project (NWIRP) to provide comprehensive social, physical, and mental health services, legal services, as well as housing, systems navigation, and community support to survivors of torture in Washington State.
 Through this partnership, IRC’s Survivors of Torture program will focus on the special needs of torture survivors providing trauma-informed and strength-based supports as they rebuild their lives in the U.S.